-- The DCMC should have served as a DCM and is elected by other DCMs or can be appointed by the Delegate if no one is elected. - The DCMC is responsible for DCM Committee meetings. - If the person chosen is a current DCM, a new DCM should be elected to fill his or her position. - The DCMC needs a sound understanding of the Steps, Traditions and Concepts.
+- The DCMC should have served as a DCM, then Alternate DCMC before rotating into the DCMC position.
+The Alternate DCMC is elected by other DCMs or can be appointed by the Delegate if no one is elected. - The DCMC is responsible for DCM Committee meetings. - If the person chosen is a current DCM, a new DCM should be elected to fill his or her position. - The DCMC needs a sound understanding of the Steps, Traditions and Concepts.